AceDataCloud/SunoAPI/docs/suno_upload_api_integration_guide.md

 SUNO allows us to upload reference audio for secondary creation.
 This document explains the integration method for the related API.

-This API has only one input parameter, which is `audio_url`.
-It is a publicly accessible CDN address that supports the mp3 suffix.
+This API has only one input parameter, which is `audio_url`, a publicly accessible CDN address that supports the mp3 suffix.

 The `audio_url` we input is `https://cdn.acedata.cloud/suno_demo.mp3`, which is a publicly accessible CDN address.